-3. The distance set bracket (D) is moved along the distance set rod (A) by loosening the lock handle (E).
-The stop rod (F) can be repositioned (G) by loosening lock handle (H) and also by rotating the set rod (A) to reposition the angle of the bracket (D).
+3. The distance set bracket (D) is moved along the distance set rod (A) by loosening the lock handle (H).
+The stop rod (F) can be repositioned (G) by loosening lock handle (E) - also by loosening the lock nut (C) and rotating the set rod (A) to reposition the angle of the bracket (D).